The Ambassador's network aims to promote and develop good practice in safeguarding across the third sector in Wales.

 network is a community of practice facilitated by WCVA and

 The vision for the Network is that the safeguarding ambassadors

-will work to share and develop good practice in all areas of
+will work to share information and develop good practice in all

-including the use of the All Wales Safeguarding Awareness pack in
+methods, including the use of the All Wales Safeguarding Awareness

 The group aims to: